Contextflo Blog

 Your product, billing, usage, and CRM data live in four different systems.
 Here's how to query across all of them without building a data warehouse.

-Your product data is in Postgres.
+Product data is in Postgres.
 Billing is in Stripe.
-Usage analytics is in Amplitude.
+Usage is in Amplitude.
 CRM is in HubSpot.
-The question your CEO keeps asking (“which customers with declining usage are up for renewal next month?”) requires data from all four.
+The question your CEO keeps asking, which customers with declining usage are up for renewal next month, needs all four at once.

 SaaS analytics stack setup